Pyramid of Senusret II: Tomb 10

 The entry point into an Egyptian pyramid's substructure was always placed on the north side, and had been since Djoser built his step pyramid in the Third Dynasty.
 This served a religious function by pointing the exit passage towards the circumpolar stars, which the pharaoh joined in the afterlife.
 Though Sensuret II had a north chapel built, he had the substructure's true entrance hidden-away on the southeast side of the pyramid.
-This was intended to protect the tomb from thieves, and while Petrie was delayed by months in discovering a passage to the substructure, he discovered that it had nevertheless been robbed millennia prior.
+This was intended to protect the tomb from thieves, and while Petrie was delayed by months in discovering a passage to the substructure, he found that it had nevertheless been robbed millennia prior.
 Petrie had Fraser investigate a wide pit that was discovered south of the pyramid's southeast side.
 This first shaft was used for the burial rites of the king, but was too narrow for use in construction.
 Instead, a second, larger shaft found further south beneath the floor of a princess's tomb (Note: Designated as 'tomb 10' by Petrie and Brunton.) was used for transporting the sarcophagus and building materials into the substructure.

-The princess's was accessed from a wide shaft 8.64 m deep.
+The princess's tomb was accessed from a wide shaft 8.64 m deep.
 The shaft had a small pit containing an immaculately thrown red pottery bowl and probably also the bones of a calf that were found scattered around the floor.
 Beyond it lay the tomb's antechamber that was hidden behind a set of fine limestone blocks.
 It had walls partially of fine white limestone and partially of bare rock with a statue niche carved into the west wall and a pavement that sloped down towards the burial chamber.
 The burial chamber had walls faced with fine white limestone alongside two adjoining rooms comprising a canopic recess in the east and an offering hall in the northeast.
 The remains found in the burial chamber included a fragment of a wooden coffin and a green feldspar scarab.